47hxl-53r/fl00d3r/README.md

 |--Dont--|

-Do not use this tool for unethical practises
+Do not use this tool for unethical practices

 |--Usage--|